BlessonDuraiseelan/Flighfare/README.md

 Price: The price of the ticket

+After importing the data and applying pre processing techniques in the dataset we drew insight by plotting various graphs and visualisations that provided the information required to understand the data.

 Decison Tree Regressor and Random Foresrt Regressor were used to use the availabe data and predict the values.
+Random Forest Regrssor gave the better score.
-After using the data and checking various metrcis Random Forest Regressor was chosen to be used on the data and the model was saved as pickle file.
+After using the data and checking various metrcis using Cross Validation Random Forest Regressor was chosen to be used on the data and the model was saved as pickle file.

 # Development and Deployment
 The app was developed  with the help of Python for coding and HTML/JS/CSS for Frontend.